 As a David Neagle Certified Miracle of Money coach, Amy Jo helps women and couples create financial abundance, sexual pleasure and create the relationships and lives they desire.
 She teaches her Women’s Sexually Empowered Life Program in New York City and travels the US teaching courses and speaking at sexuality events.
 Visit www.amyjogoddard.com to get your free copy of her "Bringing Sexy Back: How to Revitalize a Dwindling Sex Life" audio class!
 Follow her on @amyjogoddard on Twitter.

-You have read this article Communication / emotional with the title The Vulnerability of Healing: My Personal Story.
-You can bookmark this page URL http://jadejurgensen.blogspot.com/2012/10/the-vulnerability-of-healing-my.html.
+with the title The Vulnerability of Healing: My Personal Story.
+You can bookmark this page URL https://jadejurgensen.blogspot.com/2012/10/the-vulnerability-of-healing-my.html.
 Thanks!